-The Bioinformatics Ph.D. degree program prepares students to become a leading primary investigator in academia or a bioinformatics professional.
+The Bioinformatics Ph.D. degree program prepares students to become leading primary investigators in academia or bioinformatics professionals.

 Students interested in pursuing a Ph.D. in Bioinformatics are eligible to apply for funding under the NIH T32 Training Grant.

 Applicants are expected to have approximately 6 hours of undergraduate work in computer science and / or informatics, and 6 hours of biology, covering genetics, molecular biology and evolution.

 Different entry points into the program are possible, depending on previous student coursework and / or work experience which may be considered as meeting some of the prerequisite requirements (as determined by the Academic Affairs Committee).
 Students may take all or some of the following prerequisite courses to make up any deficiencies:

 Prerequisites for Entry Into the Bioinformatics Program